Davinder Kumar*, Virender Kumar, Rakesh Marwaha and Gajendra Singh Pages 271 - 279 ( 9 )

 Conclusion: By reviving the past literature about 50 most potent oxadiazole derivatives, depending upon activity and structural modifications, have been selected as potent anti-HIV, and anti-cancer agents.
 Thus, oxadiazole seems to be a ‘privileged structure’ for further screening and syntheses of the new drug analogs against life threatening HIV and cancer like diseases.

-Oxadiazole, anti-HIV and cancer, heterocyclic compounds, drug discovery, HIV–integrase inhibitor raltegravir.
+Oxadiazole, anti-HIV, cancer, heterocyclic compounds, drug discovery, HIV–integrase inhibitor raltegravir, antiproliferative activity.